ahmedmedhat-se/WattWizards/README.md

+*WattWizards - Software Abstract*
-Project Title: WattWizards
+* Project Title: WattWizards
-Under the supervision of: Engineer Muhammed Rushdy / Mr. Sherief Ragab
+* Under the supervision of: Engineer Muhammed Rushdy / Mr. Sherief Ragab
-Authors: Ahmed Medhat – Loucas Monir
+* Authors: Ahmed Medhat – Loucas Monir

 Introduction:
 Electrical engineers and technicians often face challenges in achieving precision and efficiency in calculations, particularly in industrial settings.
-This research introduces WattWizards, a software platform designed to streamline electrical circuit analysis and computations.
+This research introduces *WattWizards*, a software platform designed to streamline electrical circuit analysis and computations.
 The application reduces errors, and incorporates features like online/offline workspaces, inventory and project management.

 Procedures:
 The development of WattWizards followed a structured multi-phase approach.